-Cultivation: The preference is light shade to partial sun in moist wooded areas with rich loamy soil.
+Cultivation: The preference is light shade to partial sun in moist areas with rich loamy soil.
 This plant develops very quickly during the spring after danger of hard frost has passed.
 Its foliage dies down by mid-summer.

 Range & Habitat: Virginia Bluebells is a fairly common plant that occurs in most counties of Illinois (see Distribution Map), where it is native.
 Habitats include floodplain woodlands, bottomland woodlands, mesic woodlands, and wooded bluffs.
 Sometimes this wildflower forms sizable colonies in semi-shaded floodplain areas along rivers or streams, where it often competes with Wood Nettle (Laportea canadensis).
 It is also cultivated in flower gardens.

 Photographic Location: A moist wooded area of Busey Woods in Urbana, Illinois.

-Comments: It is easy to see why Virginia Bluebells is a favorite woodland wildflower.
+Comments: It is easy to see why Virginia Bluebells (Mertensia virginica) is a favorite woodland wildflower.
 The pastel colors of the flowers and foliage are soft and soothing.
-Some plants produce mature flowers that are white or pink.
 There are other Mertensia spp. in the United States with a similar appearance, but they occur north or west of Illinois.
-They have smaller flowers and pubescent foliage.
+They usually have smaller flowers and/or pubescent foliage.